docker/docs/desktop/mac/edge-release-notes.md

 ### Beta 18.1 Release Notes (2016-07-07 1.12.0-rc3-beta18.1)

 >**Note**: Docker 1.12.0 RC3 release introduces a backward incompatible change from RC2.
-You can fix this by [recreating or updating your containers](troubleshoot.md#recreate-or-update-your-containers-after-beta-18-upgrade) as described in Troubleshooting.
+You can fix this by recreating or updating your containers.

 **Hotfix**